Las Vegas mass shooting: 'act of pure evil'

 "God is a refuge in help, a very present help in time of trouble," Pitman told BP, quoting Psalm 46:1.
 "The Scripture teaches that God is to be run to in moments like this, that He's a refuge.
 He's a shelter that we can run to in moments of tragedy and find comfort, find peace, find redemption, reconciliation, and find hope."

 Hope will provide safety and shelter for tourists blocked from their hotel rooms by the chaos, Pitman said.
-The church also is attempting to set up a mobile blood bank to accept blood donations for the hundreds receiving medical treatment across the city.
+The church is attempting to set up a mobile blood bank to accept blood donations for the hundreds receiving medical treatment across the city.
 Pitman has encouraged his membership to donate blood at centers across the city, and will arrange weekend activities to address the tragedy.

 "You've got some people who are believers, yet even their faith has been shaken," Pitman said.
 "And then you've got a lot of people in Las Vegas, a city that's 92 percent non-evangelical, 60 percent unchurched, that are already really skeptical of faith and now, very much so.